 Adrienne Harris, Ph.D. is Faculty and Supervisor at New York University Postdoctoral Program in Psychotherapy and Psychoanalysis.
 She is on the faculty and is a supervisor at the Psychoanalytic Institute of Northern California.
 In 2009, She, Lewis Aron, and Jeremy Safron established the Sandor Ferenczi Center at the New School University.
 She writes about gender and development, about analytic subjectivity, about ghosts, and about the analysts developing and writing around the period of the First World War.

-Second part of the interview (focused on the future of psychoanalysis, ways how to communicate psychoanalytic ideas and Otto Fenichel’s comming to the US) is to be published soon.
+Here you can read the second part of the interview (focused on the future of psychoanalysis, ways how to communicate psychoanalytic ideas and Otto Fenichel’s comming to the US).